You’ve been there, struggling to find that right word to describe something.

 Many English words are German.
 You may know more German than you think!

-Like angst (which you should try to avoid), and Gesundheit! you say when someone sneezes.
+Like angst (which you should try to avoid), and saying Gesundheit! when someone sneezes.
 But there’s also kindergarten, kaput, dachshund, bagel, edelweiss, seltzer and Zeppelin (yeah, like Led Zeppelin).
-See if you recognize more in this list.

 In my opinion, more should be added.
 Such as one of the first German words I learned after moving to Germany: Feierabend.